 These simple, Blueberry Cassava Flour Muffins are perfect for a grain free, dairy free breakfast or snack.
 They're made with cassava flour, packed with fresh blueberries, sweetened with maple syrup and absolutely delicious!

 Blueberries have been my number one this summer.

 I love all berries, but prefer blueberries in baked goods over any other.
 I also have a soft spot for muffins.
-As, I'd choose a fluffy, sweet Paleo muffin over any other baked good.
+As, I'd choose a fluffy, sweet paleo muffin over any other baked good.
 So, of course the idea for these healthy blueberry cassava muffins came to mind.

-Not only do I love blueberries and muffins, but cassava flour is one of my go-to Paleo baking flours.
+Not only do I love blueberries and muffins, but cassava flour is one of my go-to paleo baking flours.

 What is Cassava Flour?

-Cassava flour is grain free and Paleo friendly since I use it in so many of my recipes.
+Cassava flour is grain free and Paleo friendly - I use it in many of my recipes!
 It also works well as a 1:1 substitution (by weight) for wheat flour and many gluten free baking mixes.
-So, a great substitution for cassava flour would be a gluten free baking mix.
+A great substitution for cassava flour would be a gluten free baking mix.

 Now, it’s important not to confuse cassava flour with tapioca starch.
 Yes, they both come from the cassava root, but they are very different.
 Tapioca is the extracted starch of the cassava root.
 Whereas, cassava flour comes from the whole cassava root.
 They serve very different purposes in baking and cooking and are not interchangeable.

 A couple big questions I get from people are:

 In terms of being "healthy", yes, cassava flour is healthy.
 It is naturally gluten free, grain free and allergen friendly.
 So, most people will have no problem digesting cassava flour and baked goods made primarily of cassava flour.